 Where to apply: You may apply for a Paycheck Protection Loan through existing SBA lenders.
 To find an SBA lender near you, visit the list of participating lenders by state, updated by the SBA on April 23, 2020.
 Additionally, R365 Capital, a free service offered by Restaurant365, can match your restaurant business with participating lenders to help get you in the queue for the loan program.

-What information is required: If you wish to begin preparing your application, you can download a copy of the PPP borrower application form to see the information that will be requested from you when you apply with a lender.
+What information is required: If you wish to begin preparing your application, you can download a copy of the PPP borrower application form (updated June 24, 2020).
+The deadline to apply for a PPP loan has been extended to August 8, 2020.

 Additional Economic Injury Disaster Loan Funding

 The SBA’s Economic Injury Disaster Loan (EIDL) program provides working capital loans of up to $2 million.

 With the additional funding provided by the new COVID-19 relief package signed into law on April 24, 2020, the SBA will resume processing EIDL Loan and Advance applications that were already in the queue as of April 15 on a first-come, first-served basis.
 SBA will begin accepting new Economic Injury Disaster Loan EIDL applications on a limited basis to U.S. agricultural businesses only.